 Supporters of educational programming

 Aperture’s youth program Aperture On Sight: Teaching Visual Literacy through Photography is made possible, in part, with support from The Milton and Sally Avery Arts Foundation, The Bay and Paul Foundations, The Pinkerton Foundation, The Reba Judith Sandler Foundation, and a gift from Agnes Gund.
-Additional support provided by the National Endowment for the Arts, New York City Department of Cultural Affairs in partnership with City Council, the Manhattan Community Grant Program, and Grand Street Settlement.
+Additional support is provided by the National Endowment for the Arts, New York City Department of Cultural Affairs in partnership with City Council, and Grand Street Settlement.